imitablerabbit/lwjgl-engine/README.md

 <h3>Downloading the relevant files:</h3>
 <p>
-    This project uses other libraries in order for it to work, The largest of these is the LWJGL library.
-LWJGL gives support for openGL inside of java.
-LWJGL comes with GLFW, which we use to create and bind an openGL context to a window.
+    This engine uses both LWJGL and JOML.
+LWJGL is a java library that enables cross platform access to openGL API.
+LWJGL also comes with GLFW, which we use to create and bind an openGL context to a window.
     <a href="https://www.lwjgl.org/">LWJGL can be found here</a>
 </p>
 <p>
     JOML is also used for this engine.
-JOML is a mathematics library specifically for Vectors and Matrices.
+JOML is describes as a Java math library for OpenGL rendering calculations.
+In this engine it is used mainly for its Vector and Matrix classes
     <a href="https://github.com/JOML-CI/JOML">JOML can be found here</a>
 </p>

-<h3>Adding the libraries:</h3>
+<h3>Adding LWJGL:</h3>
 <p>
     The libraries need to be added to the project in order for them to work.
 For this section I will only include how to do this in intellij.
 If you are using another IDE you will have to research this for yourself.
 </p>